ttt30ga/awesome-product-design/README.md

 ## IoT
 #### Articles
-- [IoT Manifesto](https://www.iotmanifesto.com/) - Guidelines for responsible design in a connected world.
 - [IoT Weekly News](https://iotweeklynews.com/) - Subscribe to hand picked articles by Justin Grammens on the Internet of Things.
 - [IoT Agenda](https://internetofthingsagenda.techtarget.com/feature/Design-an-IoT-user-experience-not-an-IoT-product) - Design an IoT user experience, not an IoT product.
 - [IoT For All](https://iot-for-all.com/designing-the-internet-of-things/) - Designing the Internet of Things – 5 Key Principles.
 #### Tools
-- [Node RED](https://nodered.org/) - Flow-based programming for the Internet of Things.
+- [Node RED](https://nodered.org/) - Low-based programming for the Internet of Things.
-- [Noodl](https://www.getnoodl.com/) - Digital Experience Design Platform.